realworldocaml/book/book/guided-tour/README.md

   printf "Total: %F\n" (read_and_accumulate 0.)
 ```

-This is our first use of OCaml's input and output routines, and we needed to
+This is our first use of OCaml's input and output routines, and we
-open another library, `Stdio`, to get access to them.
-The function
+needed to open another library, `Stdio`, to get access to them.
+The
-`read_and_accumulate` is a recursive function that uses
+function `read_and_accumulate` is a recursive function that uses
-`In_channel.input_line` to read in lines one by one from the standard input,
+`In_channel.input_line` to read in lines one by one from the standard
-invoking itself at each iteration with its updated accumulated sum.
-Note that
+input, invoking itself at each iteration with its updated accumulated
-`input_line` returns an optional value, with `None` indicating the end of the
+sum.
+Note that `input_line` returns an optional value, with `None`
-input stream.
+indicating the end of the input stream.

-After `read_and_accumulate` returns, the total needs to be printed.
-This is
+After `read_and_accumulate` returns, the total needs to be
-done using the `printf` command, which provides support for type-safe format
+printed.
+This is done using the `printf` command, which provides
-strings, similar to what you'll find in a variety of languages.
-The format
+support for type-safe format strings.
+The format string is parsed by
-string is parsed by the compiler and used to determine the number and type of
+the compiler and used to determine the number and type of the
-the remaining arguments that are required.
+remaining arguments that are required.
+In this case, there is a
-In this case, there is a single formatting directive, `%F`, so `printf`
+single formatting directive, `%F`, so `printf` expects one additional
-expects one additional argument of type `float`.
+argument of type `float`.

 ### Compiling and Running